Cultured Meat and Farmers

 Will cultured meat impact UK farmers?

 Tackling and adapting to climate change will change the way we eat.
 While it is almost certain this will include eating less meat overall, there are big questions over how we get there.
 Do we cut back more on beef or on chicken?
+Do we change our habits, or substitute meat alternatives in processed foods?
 Who are the winners and losers?
-Do we change our habits, or substitute meat alternatives in processed foods?

 Cultured meat, also known as cultivated, cell-based, or lab-grown meat, is one type of meat substitute.
 It has attracted interest from investors because of its potential to have the same taste and texture as conventional meat, and appeal to committed carnivores.

-Until now, research into cultured meat hasn’t considered how it’s adoption would affect farm businesses.
+Until now, very little research into cultured meat hasn’t considered how it’s adoption would affect farm businesses.
 There has been significant research into the ethics, health, climate and economic impacts of cultured meat but farming has been left out of the picture.
 As well as mattering to farmers, this is important to understand the overall environmental, social and economic impact of these technologies.

 The project so far